menu

 Because of many things, York is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, York really has some of the features that families look for when choosing a good community to raise children.
 Is York perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-One of the nice things about York is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+York is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in York in 2022 was $53,529, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $214,116 for a family of four.
+The per capita income in York in 2022 was $53,894, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $215,576 for a family of four.
+However, York contains both very wealthy and poor people as well.

 The people who call York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of York residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in York include Irish, English, Italian, German, and French.